 - Accurate location tagging

-How much activity is there on each social media channel?
+5. How is each social media profile performing?

 Of course, the opposite is true for very active accounts and if anything, it’s worth thinking about how you can share that best practice and enthusiasm with the rest of your social media champions.

-To further understand the role that each of your social media accounts plays its important to analyse the audience or following that your channels have.
+To further understand the role that each of your social media accounts plays it's important to analyse the audience or following that your channels have.
 Which social media accounts are attracting which customers, suppliers, partners, or other stakeholders and why?
-How does this differ across Facebook and Twitter?
+How does this differ across different social media networks? 👥

 With an accurate understanding of your followers’ interests and demographics, you can more easily make decisions about how valuable each account is and how you might use them to achieve your objectives.